 This course presents the major themes, styles and subject matter of art and architecture from prehistory to the present, focusing on Western civilization.
 The artworks of each culture and historical period are examined in the context of the dominant thoughts, ideas and customs of the time.
-This course includes a field trip.
+This course includes a field trip for face-to-face sections.
 Lecture Hours: 39.
-Materials Fee: \$40.
+Materials Fee: \$45.
 Usually offered in the fall, spring and summer.